-Marine Corps Division analysts work at CNA headquarters and, through CNA's Field Program, serve at commands worldwide, including: Marine Forces Command, Marine Forces Pacific, Marine Special Operations Command, the three Marine Expeditionary Forces, Marine Aviation Weapons and Tactics Squadron One (MAWTS-1), and in Iraq, providing on-site analysis to deployed Marine forces there.
-CNA also assigns analysts to support the Deputy Commandants and their staffs as well as other Marine Corps organizations such as the Marine Corps Warfighting Lab, Marine Corps Systems Command, and the Commander, Marine Forces Reserve.
+Marine Corps Program analysts work at CNA Corp. headquarters and, through CNA Corporation's Field Program, serve at commands worldwide, including: Marine Forces Command, Marine Forces Pacific, Marine Special Operations Command, the three Marine Expeditionary Forces, Marine Aviation Weapons and Tactics Squadron One (MAWTS-1), and in Iraq, providing on-site analysis to deployed Marine forces there.
+CNA Corp. also assigns analysts to support the Deputy Commandants and their staffs as well as other Marine Corps organizations such as the Marine Corps Warfighting Lab, Marine Corps Systems Command, and the Commander, Marine Forces Reserve.
 Analysts also supported the Marine Corps' relief operations for Hurricane Katrina, and its tsunami relief initiative, Operation Unified Assistance.

 Logistics and Infrastructure: Analysts have examined the combat service support implications of seabasing and assisted the deputy commandant for installations and logistics in his efforts to develop and implement new and innovative approaches for providing logistics support to the warfighter.

-Manpower and Training: Manpower and operational training experts have studied the implications of high operational tempo on retention, developed tools to assist Marines in making sound retirement choices, helped the Marine Corps better understand the manpower implications of emerging concepts such as distributed operations, and assisted the Corps in identifying how modify training to meet counterinsurgency operational requirements.
+Manpower and Training: Manpower and operational training experts have studied the implications of high operational tempo on retention, developed tools to assist Marines in making sound retirement choices, helped the Marine Corps better understand the manpower implications of emerging concepts such as distributed operations, and assisted the Corps in identifying how training meets counterinsurgency operational requirements.